thebanttu/gw-admin/README.md

 success to "install" and manage the kannel messaging gateway as stated on the tin.

-The install part of it was always hit and miss and so succumbed to the pressure to adopt configuration management to smooth over the bumps that I was running into trying to reliably install a working and configured gateway.
+The install part of it was always hit and miss.
+I have therefore succumbed to the pressure to adopt configuration management to smooth over the bumps that I was running into trying to reliably install a working and configured gateway.

 I went with saltstack and that is what this branch is, a salt state to install and configure the gateway to a working minimum.